Kavarod/node-proxy/README.md

 # Node-Proxy
-A simple node proxy for extracting mjepg stream from IP cameras and trowing it to outside
+A simple node proxy for extracting mjepg stream from IP cameras and trowing it to the outside It becomes accessible from the internet.

 ## ON Server
 There is a simple node service running on the RPI